Homemade Pie Crust | Bake Like a Pro

-Discover how to make your own pie crust with this simple recipe.
-Making pies used to be scary but not anymore!
+Discover how to make your own homemade pie crust with this simple recipe.
+Making pies used to be scary, but not anymore!

-This easy homemade pie crust with oil recipe is super flaky and believe it or not, it is actually heart healthy by using avocado oil instead of shortening.
+This easy homemade pie crust with oil recipe is super flaky, and believe it or not, it is actually healthier by using avocado oil instead of shortening.

-I searched for a homemade recipe pie crust with oil instead of a recipe pie crust with shortening for a more nutritious crust.
+I wanted a homemade pie crust recipe with oil instead of one that called for shortening.
+Using a healthy oil makes for a more nutritious crust.

-I tried everything.….but never could achieve that perfect flaky wonderfully tasting pie crust.
-I wanted a flaky pie crust that was actually easy make and easy to handle.
+I wanted a flaky pie crust that was easy to make and easy to handle.

-This homemade oil crust for pie recipe does not have any difficult steps.
-But, as you know now…. secret is using oil and rolling out the crust between waxed paper.
+This homemade oil pie crust recipe does not have any difficult steps.
+But, as you know now… the secret is using oil and rolling out the crust between waxed paper.

->This recipe makes the perfect flaky pie crust for homemade pumpkin pie, berry pies, apple pies, cream pies or quiche!
-So, it is perfect for all your sweet or savory pies.
+Please Note: this recipe makes the perfect flaky pie crust for homemade pumpkin pie, berry pies, apple pies, and cream pies.

 RECIPE and TUTORIAL with PHOTOS: